Find Affordable College Courses

 Full Other Multi/Interdisciplinary Studies at Eastern Maine Community College Report

-Kennebec Valley Community College came in at #6 in this year’s edition of the Most Popular Other Interdisciplinary Studies Associate Degree Schools in the New England Region ranking.
-Located in the rural area of Fairfield, Kennebec Valley Community College is a public school with a small student population.
+Kennebec Valley Community College did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a associate degree.
+It came in at #6 on the list.
+Located in the rural area of Fairfield, Kennebec Valley Community College is a public college with a small student population.

-Read full report on Other Multi/Interdisciplinary Studies at Kennebec Valley Community College
+Full Other Multi/Interdisciplinary Studies at Kennebec Valley Community College Report

 #6